rambly/ZeldaClassic-zscript-docs/2.53.2/docs/syntax.md

 `~a` inverts the bits in the operand.

 !!! error "Known Bug"
-	The bitwise NOT function does not return the expected correct value.
-Its usage is legal, but not recommended.
+	The bitwise `NOT` function does not return the expected correct value for non-constants.
+Its usage in other contexts is legal, but not recommended.
+(TODO) ! is this true? it seems to be the case per what emily said. check if the main factor is constants or when interacting with &=

 ---